Forthing Jingyi S50: Overview

-facelifts
+Facelifts

 As of 2015, news of an upcoming facelift with new engines was released, with the facelifted design placing the Forthing Jingyi S50 sedan more inline with other Forthing or Dongfeng Fengxing products.
 The additional engine is a 147hp 2.0 liter petrol engine sourced from PSA.

 For oversea markets, Dongfeng Motor upgrade (facelift) the Jingyi S50 to become the Joyear S50 in 2018, the restyle is identical to the 2015 Chinese domestic market facelift with redesigned front and rear elements, integrating mixed LED halogen lamps and updated interior with different materials and infotainment system.

 The post-facelift version of the Jingyi S50 is rebadged as the IVM Caris or Innoson Caris by Innoson Vehicle Manufacturing in Nigeria and sold locally.

-Forthing (Fengxing Jingyi) S50-EV
+Forthing (Fengxing Jingyi) S50 EV

 During the 2016 Beijing Auto Show in China, Dongfeng revealed the Forthing S50-EV, based on the pre-facelift Fengxing Jingyi S50 sedan.
 The Forthing S50-EV has a range of 250 kilometers and a 150 km/h top speed with electric motor producing 120hp and 280nm of torque.

+Forthing S60 EV

+The Forthing S60 EV is another electric variant of the Forthing Jingyi S50 sedan and was launched in November 2021.
+The dimensions of the S60 EV is 4745mm in length, 1790mm in width, 1550mm in height, and a 2700mm long wheelbase.
+The powertrain is a front positioned 163hp electric motor powering the front axle with 280N·m of torque.
+The battery is a 57.2kWh Ternary lithium battery set with a NEDC range of 415km.